acmiyaguchi/acmiyaguchi.me/blog/_posts/2018-05-18-adder-python-docker.markdown

 └── test_adder.py
 ```

 Before starting a new project, make sure that the `pip` is up to date on your system.
-We install an upgraded version of package manager to a user-owned binary directory.
+If not already up-to-date, install the upgraded version in the user executable folder (e.g. `$HOME/.local/bin`).

 ```bash
 pip install --user --upgrade pip
 ```

-On most Linux distributions, `pip` will install to `/home/$USER/.local/bin`.
-You may want to double check the `PATH` environment variable if there are issues running command line tools installed from pip.

-To prevent dependency conflicts, write a new project to a new virtual environment.
+We will be using Pipenv to manage the Python environment and dependencies.
 [Pipenv](https://docs.pipenv.org/) integrates `pip` and `virtualenv` to create a human-centered development workflow.
 It turns out that it's a great tool for managing autonomous workflows too.
-The `pipenv` package does not require adminstrative privileges.
+This tool increases the portability of a Python application by isolating dependencies management and execution into userland i.e. root administrators are not required.

 ```bash
 $ pip install --user pipenv
 ```

+If there are issues with the `--user` option, check that the `PATH` variable is set correctly.

-Create a new project for a simple adder.
+Create a new project for the Adder.
 ```bash
 $ mkdir adder
 $ cd adder
 $ pipenv sync
 ```

-The best way to interact with a non-interactive program is through stdin and stdout.
-[Click](http://click.pocoo.org/5/) is a package for creating command-line interfaces for Python applications.
-It provides ways to build out interfaces and can recieve input from arguments, options, and environment variables.
-Its composable design makes it easy to create tools with rich interfaces.
+We will be observing the adding machine through the standard terminal input and output (stdin and stdout or file descriptors 1 and 2).
+[Click](http://click.pocoo.org/5/) is a library for creating command-line interfaces for Python applications.
+Like a script, the idea of the command is central to the Click API.
+It provides a simple way to create interfaces and can take input from arguments, options, and environment variables.

+To add a library to a project, `install` it.

 ```bash
 $ pipenv install click
 ```

-The implementation below has been commented, but it is simple in structure.
+Python and Click can be used to write the Adder implementation.

 {% highlight python %}
 #!/usr/bin/env python                                       # [1]